How often to replace roof maintenance

 Roofing

-The answer to 'how often to replace roof maintenance' is that most roofs need to be replaced every 20-25 years, depending on the type of roofing material and local climate conditions.
-Asphalt shingle roofs typically have the shortest lifespan of 15-20 years, while metal, tile, or slate roofs can last 40-50 years or more with proper maintenance.
+The answer to 'how often to replace roof maintenance' is that most roofs need to be replaced every 20-25 years, depending on the roofing material and local climate conditions.
+Asphalt shingle roofs typically last 15-20 years, while metal and tile roofs can last 40-50 years or more with proper maintenance.
+Regular inspections and minor repairs can help extend the lifespan of your roof.

 Step-by-Step Guide